MIDFIELDR/midfieldr/docs/reference/prep_fye_mice.md

 - Data frame class is preserved.
 Groups and keys are not preserved.

-- Rows: One row for every FYE student from the `term` input data frame.
+- Rows: One row for every degree-seeking FYE student.

 - Columns: Conditioned for later use as an input to the mice R package for multiple imputation as follows: